 A range of groups are sought to ensure that the views of a diverse and representative range of constituencies are canvassed.
 Focus group meetings will ideally have between five and twenty people and last 45 minutes to 1 hour.
 All focus groups will be taped and transcribed and participants will be asked to complete a very short questionnaire.
 All information provided will be treated as confidential and no individual will be identified in any way.

-Focus groups are currently scheduled for May 13, 2015 with the location and time to be determined based on volunteer response.
-Any Pacific County resident or organization interested in participating should contact the PCEMA Office at 360-875-9338 or email@example.com and indicate morning or afternoon preference.
+Focus groups are currently scheduled for April 6, 2016 at the South Pacific County Administration Facility located at 7013 Sandridge Road in Long Beach.
+Several different times are available.
+Any Pacific County resident or organization interested in participating should contact the PCEMA Office at 360-875-9338 or firstname.lastname@example.org and indicate morning or afternoon preference.